JPBergsma/optimade-python-tools/docs/tutorial_trajectories.md

 In this tutorial, we will use a Ubuntu-based Linux distribution with MongoDB as the backend for our trajectory data.
 At the end of this document you can find a troubleshooting section.

-### Acquiring the trajectory version of the optimade-python-tools
+### Acquiring the trajectory version of optimade-python-tools

 The first step is to install optimade-python-tools.
 You can find more details in the installation instructions described in [INSTALL.md](https://github.com/JPBergsma/optimade-python-tools/blob/optimade_python_tools_trajectory_0.1/INSTALL.md).